mrphys/HyperSLICE/README.rst

 You can then run:

 - the python file example.py file from project directory.
--

 .. code-block:: console

     $ python example.py

 - or the ipython notebook example.ipynb (to see intermediate results)

-Results are saved in ./Training_folder (as in the exemple model ./Training_folder/Exemple_Trained_FastDVDnet)
+Results are saved in ./Training_folder (as in the already trained exemple model ./Training_folder/Exemple_Trained_FastDVDnet)

 Logs can be visualised using tensorboard: